Plantar fasciitis

 A 10% rating requires: Otherwise, unilateral or bilateral.
 A 30% rating requires: No relief from both non-surgical and surgical treatment, bilateral.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Plantar fasciitis?
+What happens at the C&P exam for Plantar fasciitis?

 Get a Personalized Rating Analysis